Seamless profile switching for work & personal use

 Shipped outcome

-In the initial version of this feature, it will help users easily move between work and personal profiles in the Edge browser based on the type of site that you’re navigating to.
+Profile switching helps users easily move between work and personal profiles in the Edge browser based on the type of site that you’re navigating to.

 Business Goals